Utilities

 False

--> bool
+is_checksum_address(value) -> bool

-is a checksummed address as specified
+Returns True if the value is a checksummed address as specified by ERC55

 >>> from eth_utils import is_checksum_address